drojf/in_place_cobs/Readme.md

 ## Description

 This repository contains an implementation of Consistent Overhead Byte Stuffing (COBS).
 It performs an in-place encode/decode, which simplifies the algorithm.

 ### Quick Explanation of COBS

 Given a communication channel where data is not sent as packets, an algorithm is required to overlay a 'packet' model.
 Simply transmitting the packet length + packet data will eventually fail if the receiver ever gets out of sync or if the packet length gets corrupted.
+Using this method, there is no way to recover without telling the sender to restart communication.

 There are various methods for "packet framing":

 - ASCII control characters: https://en.wikipedia.org/wiki/Control_character
 - https://en.wikipedia.org/wiki/Serial_Line_Internet_Protocol
 - COBS, and more...
+- Using out-of-band signalling/extra signals to negotiate packets (https://en.wikipedia.org/wiki/RS-232#RTS,_CTS,_and_RTR)
+- Using a time delay to delimit packets ('if nothing is sent for 50ms, the packet has ended').

 The main advantage of COBS is that it has a consistent overhead of adding one extra byte to your packet (max packet length 254 bytes).
 This equates to roughly a .4% overhead for a 255 byte packet, where a basic 'control character' encoding scheme will be inconsistent -